Grants awarded: Developing Excellence in Leadership, Training and Science Initiative

 Innovative approaches, including the provision of collaborative pilot grants and establishing programmes in clinical research and community engagement, will encourage a strong network that supports research excellence in these priority disease areas.

-West African Centre for Cell Biology of Infectious Pathogens
+West African Centre for Cell Biology of Infectious Pathogens (WACCBIP)

 Outstanding geneticists from across West Africa will be brought together to address the underlying causes of both communicable and non-communicable diseases in African populations, in a project led by researchers at the University of Ghana.